-If one of your employees detects a fire in the workplace, the first instincts are likely to alert coworkers, have someone call 911, and grab the nearest fire extinguisher.
+If an employee detects a fire in the workplace, their first instinct is likely to alert coworkers, have someone call 911, and grab the nearest fire extinguisher.
 However, fire extinguishers are not as easy to use as they look.
-It’s important to properly train your employees on the types of fire extinguishers you have in your workplace and how to properly use them.
-This could mean the difference between containing a small fire and having it escalate into one that threatens the building, people’s safety, or even their lives.
+It’s important to train your employees on the types of fire extinguishers you have in your workplace and how to properly use them.
+This way, they know what they need to do before the next fire starts.
+This could mean the difference between containing a small fire and having it escalate into one that threatens the building and your employees’ safety.

 What your employees need to know about fire extinguishers